joshjetson/joshjetson.github.io/index.md

 *The beginning*

 A few friends that I had who at the time, came from money in my eyes, had computers and they used to let me use from time to time.
-I loved computer right from the jump and wished I had my own.
+I loved computers right from the jump and wished I had my own.
 I used to watch one of my friends dad work on computers and do some programming and wished I knew how to do what he was doing.
 We used Apple II machines in school sometimes and I wondered why we couldn't always just be using them for school to learn everything.